Taxpayer Relief Act of 1997

 • Lowered rates for long-term capital gains tax rate

-• Provided homeowners with an exemption on the profits from the sale of their principal residence
+• Gave homeowners an exemption on the profits from the sale of their principal home

 • Increased the estate tax exemption

-• Provided for additional exemptions in other areas of the tax code
+• Gave more exemptions in other areas of the tax code

-The TRA only changed the federal tax code, but many states have passed their own versions of the Taxpayer Relief Act.
+The TRA changed the federal tax code, but many states have passed their own versions of the law.
 These versions apply to state taxes and taxes imposed by local governments, such as state and local property taxes.

-The following is an overview of the most significant tax provisions of the TRA.
-See FindLaw's Tax Law section for more articles and resources, including Tax Exemptions and Ten Ways to Lower Your Taxes.
+The following is an overview of the TRA's most significant tax provisions.
+See FindLaw's Tax Law section for more articles and resources, including Tax Exemptions and 10 Ways to Lower Your Taxes.

 Reductions in Individual Capital Gains Rates